 - writing reports

-- collating information
+- collating information.

-- managing office space/premises
+- managing office space and facilities

 - administering pension schemes and share issues

 Company secretaries are employed across the public, private and the not-for-profit sectors: most commonly within local/national government, charities, housing associations, financial institutions and law firms.
 Within the private sector, employers can be found in virtually any sector because, in the UK, all public companies – those who trade on a stock exchange – are legally required have a company secretary.
 Additionally, while it is an optional post for private companies, many choose to have them and it is set out as a requirement in some companies’ constitutions.